romainbellande/t3-poc/README.md

 Follow our deployment guides for [Vercel](https://create.t3.gg/en/deployment/vercel), [Netlify](https://create.t3.gg/en/deployment/netlify) and [Docker](https://create.t3.gg/en/deployment/docker) for more information.

+## How to deviler a new feature from entity creation to deployment ?

+1. Create the entity in the database: `./src/modules/post/post.schema.ts`
+2. Add the entity to the schema: `./src/server/db/schema.ts`
+3. Map the entity to the Kysely Database interface: `./src/server/db/index.ts`
+4. Create the service: `./src/modules/post/post.service.ts`
+5. Create the api route: `./src/modules/post/post.route.ts`
+6. Add the api route to the root router: `./src/server/api/root.ts`
+7. Create the frontend components: `./src/modules/post/components/my-component.tsx`
+8. Deploy the feature

 ## Why dockerization and tls on localhost ?

 [“Dev/prod parity” is the 12-factor principles that concern us here](https://12factor.net/dev-prod-parity)